emacs-mirror/emacs/mps/manual/source/topic/collection.rst

 kilobytes) and *predicted mortality* (between 0 and 1) of each generation, and passing them to :c:func:`mps_chain_create`.

-The term *capacity* is misleading: it's actually a threshold on the *new size* of a generation.
-The :dfn:`new size` is the size of the newly allocated (in generation 0) or newly promoted (in other generations) blocks.
-When the new size exceeds the capacity, the MPS will be prepared to start collecting the generation.
+When the size of the generation exceeds the capacity, the MPS will be prepared to start collecting the generation.
 See :ref:`topic-collection-schedule` below.

 For example::